50 College Freshman Tips I Wish I Knew Before My First Year

 33. Limit constant comparison

 Everyone progresses differently.
-I know it may sound like a touche, but speaking from personal experience, comparing will only slow down your progress and give you senese of helplessness. so try to limit your constant comparison loop.
+I know it may sound like a touché, but speaking from personal experience, comparing will only slow down your progress and give you a sense of helplessness.

 34. Take breaks without guilt

 Rest improves productivity, students often feel guilty for resting.
-The hustle culture had did a serious damage to our genration so taking breaks when needed is really important.
+The hustle culture had done serious damage to our generation, so taking breaks when needed is really important.

 35. Ask for help early

-Waiting until crisis points makes problems harder.
-Pride often prevents seeking support.
-But let me tell you people, altest most of them are actually willing to help, so reach out for help.
+Waiting until a crisis can make problems worse.
+Pride often prevents us from seeking support.
+But let me tell you, most people want to help, so reach out for help.

 Too many productivity systems create confusion, and simplicity reduces mental fatigue.